Wheatbelt railway lines of Western Australia: 1930s

-From the time of creation of specific railway branches or sections, most railway lines in the era of the WAGR carried mixed services of freight, and passenger services.
+From the time of creation of specific railway branches or sections, most railway lines in the era of the WAGR operated mixed trains carrying freight and passengers.

 1950s

 A number of lines of considerable length were closed in 1957 in the larger railway system.

 However, not that many lines closed as a result of the 1957 decisions in the actual wheatbelt region: